namelesspal18/makinteractlab.github.io/_projects/BodyPrinter_2020.md

 ### References

 Youngkyung Choi, Neung Ryu, Myung Jin Kim, Artem Dementyev, and Andrea Bianchi.
 2020. **BodyPrinter: Fabricating Circuits Directly on the Skin at Arbitrary Locations Using a Wearable Compact Plotter**.
-To appear in Proceedings of UIST 2020.
+In <i>Proceedings of the 33rd Annual ACM Symposium on User Interface Software and Technology</i> (<i>UIST '20</i>).
+Association for Computing Machinery, New York, NY, USA, 554–564.
+DOI:https://doi.org/10.1145/3379337.3415840

 <!-- DO NOT CHANGE MANUALLY -->
 <a href="{{ site.url }}/files/{{ page.year }}/{{ page.pdf_file }}" target="_blank">paper</a>&nbsp;&nbsp;&nbsp;